-High-performing organizations act intentionally.
-There are meeting ground rules because meetings are an ideal forum in which to both articulate and model target behavior.
-Meeting Owners (see: How to Run a Great Meeting/) on their own, with their core leadership team (see: How to Form a Core Leadership Group), and with help from a trained facilitator if available, develop three to six ground-rules to review with attendees.
+Meeting Owners (see: How to Run a Great Meeting/) on their own, with their team (see: How to Form a Core Leadership Group), and with help from a trained facilitator if available, should agree on three to six ground rules.

 Each rule is consistent with how the leader wants people to behave in meetings and in general.
-When introduced for the first time, walk through each rule and encourage discussion to be sure it and the reason for it, are clear and to get the group’s buy-in.
-Also to encourage clarity and buy-in, adjust the rule as needed in response to input from the group.
+When introduced for the first time, walk through each rule and encourage discussion to be sure it, and the reason for it, are clear and to get buy-in.
+To encourage clarity and promote buy-in, a good approach is to tweak the rule as needed in response to team input.

-Too many ground rules or ground-rules that are complex can be confusing or overwhelming so keep the list short and the rules simple.
-Start with just a few that seem most appropriate and add others as needed and as the group becomes comfortable developing, managing and using rules.
-Drop rules that become second nature and that no longer need to be called-out in favor of those that need to be added to next shape behavior.
+Too many rules, or rules that are complex, can be confusing or overwhelming so keep the list short and the rules simple.
+Start with just a few that seem most appropriate and add others as needed and as the group becomes comfortable developing, managing, and using rules.
+Drop rules that become second nature and that no longer need to be called out in favor of those that need to be added to next shape behavior.

 Ground rules persist from meeting to meeting so there is no need to develop new ground rules for each meeting.
-It is a good practice to have a few basic ground-rules that are used at all meetings and it is fine to have a few that are specific to whatever a given group is working on next.
+It is a good practice to have a few basic ground rules that are used at all meetings and it is fine to have a few that are specific to what a given group is working on next.

 Ground rules to choose from:

 - Act as part of collective leadership vs. representative of a constituency